Search RodSpots

 This year’s Radio Mercury Awards competition include some real gems produced by radio station creatives.
 Among my favorites, these spots for garage door specialist Buy Doors Direct: A catchy tune, real humor that stays anchored to the sales message, an … Continue reading

-David Ogilvy on the Superiority of Radio
+David Ogilvy on Writing and the Spoken Word

 From Brain Pickings… On September 7th, 1982, Ogilvy sent the following internal memo to all agency employees, titled “How to Write”: The better you write, the higher you go in Ogilvy & Mather.
 People who think well, write well.
 Woolly minded people … Continue reading